Coxaini-Rekindle/rekindle-deepface/README.md

 ## Notes

-- The server uses the VGG-Face model and RetinaFace detection backend
+- The server uses RTX GPU acceleration when available
+- Default face recognition model is VGG-Face with RetinaFace detection
-- Face recognition threshold is set to 0.6 (configurable in code)
+- Face recognition threshold is configurable via the API
 - All images are processed as base64 encoded strings